bretty937/magnet/README.md

 **Magnet** is Purple-team telemetry & simulation toolkit.
-**Purpose:** modular, cross-platform (eventually) generator for benign telemetry and purple-team exercises.
+**Purpose:** modular, cross-platform (eventually) generator for telemetry and malicious activity.
-Why the name?
+> Why the name?
-Because this attracts SOC analysts and detection rules! 😜
+> Because this attracts SOC analysts and detection rules! 😜

 As a secondary use case, Magnet can also be used as a decoy during red team engagements, in order to generate false positives noise and distract defenders.
 From an architectural standpoint, Magnet is modular, allowing you to create as many modules as you like and modify existing ones without necessarily affecting the others.

 > [!CAUTION]
-> Magnet prioritizes non-intrusive modules that only aim to simulate suspicious or malicious activity but some of the modules may still be detected by EDRs:
-> **TEST ONLY ON AUTHORIZED SYSTEMS**.
+> The project is still in its early stages of development and may contain bugs: **contributions are very welcome!**
 > The tool is best suited for on-the-fly demonstration/detection testing and does not replace fully fledged purple-team exercises conducted by experienced red teamers.

->
-> The project is still in its early stages of development and may contain bugs: contributions are very welcome!
+## Ok, but why?
+What better way to assess the utility of this tool than by directly examining one of its modules?
+Consider, for example, the [*Ransomware Simulation for Windows*](./src/platforms/windows/actions/ransomware_sim.rs) action:
+it generates thousands of files and encrypts them, attempts to delete shadow copies with older timestamps, and finally places a ransom note on the desktop.
+This module demonstrates its value for testing detection rules and behavioral analytics specifically designed to identify ransomware activity.

 ## Quickstart